carpentries-incubator/shell-extras/02-ssh.md

 results-2011-10-04.dat  results-2011-11-11.dat
 ~~~

-SSH takes the argument after our remote username
+Here, `ssh` takes the argument after our remote username
 and passes them to the shell on the remote computer.
 (We have to put quotes around it to make it look like a single argument.)
 Since those arguments are a legal command,